Monday, February 18, 2019

 To me it’s a fin de siecle attitude, sometimes known as fashionable despair.
 It’s the kind of cynicism the cultural jackals that are Strut & Fret and it’s Bread & Circus producer Jess Rankin employ to convince themselves they’re clever and it seems to work.

-They’ve strip mined Adelaide and now they’re raping Christchurch like it’s an attractive car crash victim on the side of the road but don’t worry there’s a really attractive tent on the other side of the street staffed by people who couldn’t get into Cirque.
+They’ve strip mined Adelaide and now they’re raping Christchurch but don’t worry there’s a really attractive tent on the other side of the street staffed by people who couldn’t get into Cirque.
 [I did over a two day audition in NY and from 58 to the eventual 8 and passed and turned them down as a stilt clown soloist...just sharing..:) ..)

 The Roman public as their social fabric dissolved and Christchurch audiences have much in common.
 They both know what it’s like to have all semblance of normality removed and replaced by blatant corruption and nepotism.